NoumenaDigital/npl-cli/windows-installer/README.md

    ```
       curl -L --output-dir build -O https://github.com/NoumenaDigital/npl-cli/releases/download/{VERSION}/npl-cli-windows-x86_64-{VERSION}.exe
    ```
-4. Run the following command to build the installer using NSIS Replace `{VERSION}` with the actual version of the
+3. Run the following command to build the installer using the NSIS docker.
+Replace `{VERSION}` with the version of the
    artifact:
    ```
    docker run \